mozilla/infosec.mozilla.org/docs/guidelines/risk/rapid_risk_assessment.md

 Rapid Risk Assessment or Rapid Risk Analysis (RRA) methodology helps formalize this type of decision making and ensures that the process is reproducible, consistent and the results are easy to communicate.

+See also [Assessing Security Risk](/guidelines/assessing_security_risk) for an introduction to risk and our processes related to risk.

 # Rapid Risk Assessment

 **A typical Rapid Risk Analysis/Assessment (RRA) takes about 30 minutes.** It is not a security review, a full